·

 Histidine tag detection by antibodies

-A poly-histidine tag is an amino acid motif consisting of several histidine residues, inserted either at the N- or C-terminus of the protein.
-It is frequently used for:
+A poly-histidine tag is an amino acid sequence made up of several histidine residues, inserted at either the N- or C-terminus of a protein.
+This tag is commonly used for the following purposes:

-Within the expression vector, and just upstream the transgene, it’s possible to insert six histidine codons encoding the peptide tag (invented and patented by Roche, patent expired in 2003).
-This is the kind of work many labs routinely performed, including SYnAbs with sister company RD-Biotech.
+Within the expression vector, it’s possible to insert six histidine codons encoding the peptide tag just upstream of the transgene.
+This system, invented and patented by Roche, has been in the public domain since the patent expired in 2003.

-Nevertheless, testing available references on the market, we were deeply disappointed since so many primary monoclonal antibodies couldn’t detect specifically and effectively His-tag residues.
-Very often, Western-Blot couldn’t give any signal at all or during the purification step of the protein of interest would not bind to the resin.
+However, after testing several commercial references, we were deeply disappointed by how many monoclonal antibodies anti-His tag failed to detect His-tag residues specifically and effectively.
+In many cases, Western Blot failed to produce any signal, or during the protein purification step, the protein of interest would not bind to the resin.

-In France, we have a proverb that says “you are never better served than by yourself”.
-So we decided to develop a new rat monoclonal antibody reference targeting N-terminal and C-terminal parts of histidine and tested it against 17 different recombinant proteins, covering the entire spectrum of proteins such as enzymes, membrane protein, viral capsid, VHH antibodies, binding proteins.
+As the French proverb goes, “You’re never better served than by yourself.”
+This is why we decided to develop a new rat monoclonal antibody targeting both the N-terminal and C-terminal regions of the histidine tag.
+We tested it on 17 different recombinant proteins, covering a broad range of proteins, including enzymes, membrane proteins, viral capsids, VHH antibodies, and binding proteins.

 SYnAbs